-- 5 cloves garlic minced
+- 5 cloves garlic (minced)

-- 8 cups thinly sliced yellow onions about 2 large onions
+- 8 cups thinly sliced yellow onions (about 2 large onions)

-- 1 tablespoon fresh thyme leaves chopped
+- 1 tablespoon fresh thyme leaves (chopped)

-- 1/4 cup sherry vinegar
+- ¼ cup sherry vinegar

-- 1 1/2 cups Guinness Draught not Stout
+- 1 ½ cups Guinness Draught (not Stout)

-- 6 cups beef stock
+- 6 cups low-sodium beef stock

 - 1 bay leaf

-- Country bread loaf cut into six 1/2-inch thick slices, then toasted
+- Country bread loaf (cut into six ½-inch thick slices, then toasted)

-- 1/2 lb Irish Cheddar thinly sliced
+- ½ lb Irish Cheddar (thinly sliced)

 Stir in the garlic and cook until just fragrant.
 Add the onions, season with salt and cook for about 5 minutes, stirring often.
 Reduce the heat to medium-low and saute the onions for another 15 to 20 minutes, stirring occasionally until they are a deep amber color.